Bug #4326

 ... looking in /tmp/rules.debug after removing the reply-to shows that it's not listed there, but the behavior continues.

-Updated by Travis Kreikemeier about 9 years ago
+Updated by Travis Kreikemeier almost 10 years ago

 I this affected us at PAX South.
 We had limiters in place and had certain downloads dropping to 0 bytes/sec until we restarted them.
 I guess we'll have to go back to 2.1.5 for events and wait for 2.2.1 which hopefully comes out soon.

-Updated by Travis Kreikemeier about 9 years ago
+Updated by Travis Kreikemeier over 9 years ago

 Have we confirmed if having reply-to enabled or disabled affects if the limiter works correctly?
 As well, what about if the limiter has source or destination hash enabled?
 I believe at the event, the limiters that were not working were ones that did not have source/destination has enabled.
 Much like your reproduction steps above.